XSEDE/Container_Tutorial/Gateways2020/Day2 Ex 2: MATLAB-Container-Run Exercise.md

 cd workdir/
 ```

 We are going to write some simple matlab code using your favorite editor.
+For this tutorial, I will be using 'mdimensionalArray.m'.
 Make sure when you name the file it ends in a ".m" or the MATLAB compiler won't be able to read the file.
 Add in the following code:
 ```
 A = [1 2 3; 4 5 6; 7 8 9]
 A(:,:,2) = [10 11 12; 13 14 15; 16 17 18]